mapping-glory/SpatialFieldRetrieval/README.txt

 Dependencies: ArcPy, ArcGIS license

 This tool is intended to be used as an ArcGIS Toolbox script in ArcMap.
 Given two layers, a source and destination field, and a spatial relationship, it retrieves values from the field in the source data and deposits it in the field in the target dataset.
+This is intended to replace a cycle of Spatial Join - Field Join - Field Calculate - Delete Field.

 Setup